 ACCT 311.
-Cost Accounting - A study of the use of accounting information for managerial decisions with emphasis on the role of the controller and the "Planning and Control" techniques used in modern industrial and commercial organizations.
+Managerial Accounting - A study of the use of accounting information for managerial decisions with emphasis on the role of the controller and the "Planning and Control" techniques used in modern industrial and commercial organizations.
 Prerequisite: ACCT 212.
-Offered spring term alternate years.
+Offered spring term odd years.
 Three semester hours.

 ACCT 312.
-Auditing I - A study of the concepts and standards of independent auditing with an emphasis on the decision-making process.
-The overall audit plan and program is presented with regard to: professional ethical and legal responsibilities, audit and other attestation reports, planning and documentation, evidence, materiality, and internal control.
+Auditing - A study of the concepts and standards of independent auditing with an emphasis on the decision-making process.
+The overall audit plan and program are presented with regard to: professional ethical and legal responsibilities, audit and other attestation reports, planning and documentation, evidence, materiality, and internal control.
+This course includes an emphasis on the detailed application of the audit process to financial statement cycles in addition to the types and application of audit tests needed for evidence gathering purposes and completion of the audit process.
 Prerequisite: ACCT 212.
-Offered fall term alternate years.
+Offered fall term even years.
 Three semester hours.